 - The work plan, including the final overall rating and final completed appraisal of the employee shall be submitted to the respective division or facility human resources office by the date established annually by DHHS Human Resources.

 - Addressing Poor Performance

-- When an employee’s performance falls below the level of “Successful” at any time during the performance cycle or DHHS Values are not being demonstrated, the supervisor shall document the performance deficiency and take action, including (if appropriate) disciplinary action, to assure that result expectations reflecting DHHS Values will be met within a reasonable period of time.
+- When an employee’s performance falls below the level of “Successful” (Meets Expectations) at any time during the performance cycle or DHHS Values are not being demonstrated, the supervisor shall document the performance deficiency and take action, including (if appropriate) disciplinary action, to assure that result expectations reflecting DHHS Values will be met within a reasonable period of time.

 - The supervisor shall document the performance that falls short of expectations by preparing an improvement plan.
 The documentation will specify (a) the performance problem, (b) the steps to be taken to improve performance, including the timeframe for improvement, (c) the consequence of failure to improve and (d) a follow-up date.
 Supervisors are encouraged to consult with the respective human resources office to determine if any additional disciplinary action is warranted before meeting with the employee.